mmiranda222/.statsuite/recipes/how-to-release-js.md

   - `yarn helper:mergerequests dotstatsuiteJS@<name> $GITLAB_API_KEY`
   - find GITLAB_API_KEY [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config-data/-/settings/ci_cd), section variables
 1. remove merge requests from dependencies and deduce from the list of remaining merge requests the concerned services/apps
+1. for each kube:
+  1. _transpose_ QA changes to Staging
+  1. update the **operational changelog** with kube diffs
 1. for each service/app:
   1. define a semver based on related merge requests diffs
   1. check develop branch history to pick the latest acceptable commit for a release (pipeline passed required)